 Vedavaapi: A Platform for Community-sourced Indic Knowledge Processing at Scale

-This is our research paper on Vedavaapi’s platform architecture submitted to Sanskrit Computational Linguistics Conference 2019.
+This is our research paper on Vedavaapi’s platform architecture accepted for publication at Sanskrit Computational Linguistics Conference 2019.

 The full paper is available here.